 Further Topics

-- Other Examples:
+- Other examples:^a

+- Stock as compound call when company issues coupon bonds.

 - Subordinated debts as bull call spreads.

 - Warrants as calls.

 - Callable bonds as American calls with 2 strike prices.

 - Convertible bonds.

-- Securities with a complex liability structure must be solved by trees.a
+- Bonds with safety covenants as barrier options.